liliankasem/terraform/README.md

 ## The Script

-The aim is to have a local configuration available to run terraform with one script.
+The aim of the setup script is to allow you to create your terraform environments in (ideally) one step, both locally and in DevOps pipelines.
+A manual step is required when we start using Azure DevOps due to insuficiant permissions on the service principal, you can get around this by making your Azure DevOps service principal an Owner with AAD permisions (not recommended).

 - Checks if the terraform backend resource group already exists:
   - If no, the script will [start deploying the Azure resources](#deploy-azure-resources) required for the terraform backend